astnohk/qwiicWithLisp/README.md

-# qwiicWithLisp
+# I2CWithLisp
-Use Qwiic / STEMMA QT modules with Common Lisp.
+Use I2C (Qwiic / STEMMA QT) modules with Common Lisp.
 Here some simple examples of Common Lisp code for comunicating with some sensors via I2C.